-Sr. No. Activities to be completed in the Drawing Laboratory.
+Sr. Activities to be completed in the Drawing Laboratory Hours No. Activities to be completed in the Drawing Laboratory.
 Hours 1 One Practice sheet on projection of solids (Minimum 2 problems) 4 2 Sheet 1: Projection of Solids (3 Problems).
 4 3 One Practice sheet on Section of Solids.
 (Minimum 2 problems) 6 Term Sheet 2: Section of solids.
 (3 problems).
 4 One practice sheet on Orthographic projection.
 (Minimum 1 problem) 6 Term Sheet 3: Orthographic Projection (With section 1 problem, without section 1 problem).
 5 One practice sheet on Isometric drawing.
 (Minimum 2 problems) 4 Term Sheet 4: Isometric Projection.
 (3 problems).